normen/obs-mcu/README.md

 ### TODO / Future

-Heres a list of planned features I might get around to work on:
+Heres a list of planned features I might get around to work on but some of them depend on features that are not yet available in OBS-websockets.

 ##### Features

 - [ ] Allow loading different config files
-- [X] Select channels (for feature below)
-- [X] Allow selection of output tracks for selected channel
-- [x] Allow use of Vpots to control delay, show in display
-- [X] Allow assigning states in OBS to LEDs
 - [ ] Show meters
 - [ ] Video fade on master fader

-##### Internal

-- [x] Update to go-midi v2
-- [x] Better handling of MIDI disconnects

 ### Development